 When fluorides are added to municipal tap water, they are almost impossible to completely avoid.
-A reverse osmosis filter can remove them, and also the process of water distillation.
-Several other types of filters claim to remove fluorides, but are not completely effective.
-However, you will still be ingesting fluorides from your bathing and showering, most washing and cooking, most foods and drinks that you buy, and all restaurants and take-away foods.
+Even if you have an effective filter (see below), you will still be ingesting fluorides from your bathing and showering, most washing and cooking, most foods and drinks that you buy, and all restaurants and take-away foods.
 Lunches and dinners at friends, schools, workplaces etc will still use fluoridated water.

 The most effective thing you can do is continually lobby your local member of parliament.
 This is a long-term project, where gradually most people get to realise that compulsory or forced fluoridation of the population is a very costly mistake by the authorities.